Humphrey visual field analyser: Visual field index

 The visual field index (VFI) reflects retinal ganglion cell loss and function, as a percentage, with central points weighted more.

 It is expressed as a percentage of visual function; with 100% being a perfect age-adjusted visual field and 0% represents a perimetrically blind field.
 The pattern deviation probability plot (or total deviation probability plot when MD is worse than -20 dB) is used to identify abnormal points and age corrected sensitivity at each point is calculated using total deviation numerical map.
 VFI is a reliable index on which glaucomatous visual field severity staging can be based.

 The shaded pattern of vision loss provided on the pattern deviation plot allows for diagnosis of the type of vision loss present.
 This contributes to other clinical findings in the diagnosis of certain conditions.
 The types of vision loss and associated conditions are not described in the extent of this article, however Figure 5 provides typical examples of visual field loss seen.
-Refer to #See also for more information.